KhrySystem/Dragon/README.md

  - [Vulkan](https://khronos.org/vulkan): Dragon requires a version of Vulkan 1, and supports up to Vulkan 1.3, tested up to Vulkan 1.2.

 ### Optional Dependencies
- - [OpenXR](https://khronos.org/openxr): Dragon's XR capability extension module requires OpenXR to support the AR and VR capabilities of this engine.
-If it can't find it at compile time / install time, no worries.
-Currently OpenXR is not production-ready, so it will not be used by the engine.
-We shall wait for Khronos to release an official version.
+ - [OpenXR](https://khronos.org/openxr): Dragon's XR capability extension module requires OpenXR to support AR and VR capabilities.
+If OpenXR is not found at compile time/install time, the engine will not use it.
+Currently, OpenXR is not production-ready, so the engine will not use it until an official version is released by Khronos.

 ### Test and Documentation Dependencies
  - Doxygen: Doxygen is required when building the documentation for Dragon.